ssilverm/pimame-web-frontend/README.md

   - Tidy up templates and partials and concatenate scripts

 - Style upload page and upload functionality
+- Refresh table view on successful upload and highlight item in table for 2-3 seconds via `.success` class.
 - Add automated tests for testing upload feature